Ask a doctor about a prescription for ERTAPENEM SUN 1 g POWDER FOR CONCENTRATE FOR INFUSION SOLUTION

 Tel. +40 (264) 501 500

-The detailed information on this medicinal product is available on the website of the European Medicines Agency: http://www.ema.europa.eu.
+Detailed information on this medicine is available on the European Medicines Agency website: http://www.ema.europa.eu.

-This information is intended solely for healthcare professionals:
+This information is intended only for healthcare professionals:

-Instructions for reconstituting and diluting Ertapenem SUN:
+Instructions for reconstitution and dilution of Ertapenem SUN:

 For single use.

-Preparation for intravenous administration::
+Preparation for intravenous administration:

 Ertapenem SUN must be reconstituted and then diluted before administration.